 A systematic process for reporting risks, losses and non-compliance issues relating to operational risks has been developed and implemented.
 The information gathered is being used to develop triggers to initiate corrective actions to improve controls.
-All critical risks and potential loss events are reported to the Senior Management/ORMC.
+Critical risks and major loss events are reported to the Senior Management/ORMC.

 The Bank has further enhanced its capability for effective management of operational risk with the implementation of an Enterprise Governance Risk and Compliance platform (SAS-EGRC).
-The IT platform would act as the single repository of processes and operational, compliance and financial reporting risks.
+The IT platform acts as the single repository of processes and operational, compliance and financial reporting risks.
 It facilitates capturing of individual risks and the effectiveness of their controls, tagging of identified risks to processes and products, originates action plans and acts as a repository of all operational risk events.
 The roll out of the SAS-EGRC system has been completed.
-A management dashboard template is also being designed as an output.